PersiaML/tutorials/src/customization/index.md

 ## Launcher configuration
 For different user, we provide the different launcher to satisfy your requirements.The below launcher can run the PERSIA task in different handy level.

-- k8s launcher: Kubernetes launcher is easy to deploy large scale training but it is hard to modify the source code.
+- k8s launcher: Kubernetes launcher is easy to deploy large scale training.
 - docker-compose launcher: Docker compose is the other way like `k8s` but is more lightweight.
-It is easy to launch the multiple services but also hard to modify the source code.
-- honcho launcher: A Profile manager that need to build PERSIA in manually.
+- honcho launcher: A Profile manager that need to build PERSIA in manually(Currently persia can build in linux, macos, windows10.).
 It is hard for inexperienced person to install the requirement.But is friendly to developer to develop and debug.

 ### k8s launcher